Ozempic, Mounjaro manufacturers sued over claims of "stomach paralysis" side effects

 Also called delayed gastric emptying, gastroparesis is a disorder that "slows or stops the movement of food from your stomach to your small intestine, even though there is no blockage in the stomach or intestines," according to the National Institutes of Health.

-Diabetes itself is the most common known cause of gastroparesis, the NIH says.
+Diabetes itself is most common known cause of gastroparesis, the NIH says.

 Brea Hand, who is not involved in the lawsuit, told CBS News she went to the hospital six times while on Ozempic, and was eventually admitted to intensive care.